Generalising rate heterogeneity across sites in statistical phylogenetics: Applications

 \subsection{Stationary TN93 model}

-Based on our subjective assessments of the evolutionary process, for the parameters of the S1 model we chose independent gamma $\mathrm{Gam}(1, 1)$ priors for the two transition rates $\rho_1$ and $\rho_2$, a flat Dirichlet $\mathscr{D}(1,1,1,1)$ prior for the stationary distribution $\vect{\pi}$, independent exponential $\mathrm{Exp}(10)$ priors for the branch lengths $\vect{\ell}$ and a uniform prior over unrooted topologies $\tau$.
+Based on our subjective assessments of the evolutionary process, for the parameters of the S1 model we chose independent gamma $\mathrm{Gam}(1, 1)$ priors for the two transition rates $\rho_1$ and $\rho_2$ and a flat Dirichlet $\mathscr{D}(1,1,1,1)$ prior for the stationary distribution $\vect{\pi}$ in the unnormalised rate matrix.
+In keeping with experiences from the literature, our posterior inferences were robust against reasonable modifications to this prior specification \citep[][]{ZH04}.
+We also specified independent exponential $\expo(10)$ priors for the branch lengths $\vect{\ell}$ and a uniform prior over unrooted topologies $\tau$.
+This expresses the prior belief that a branch represents 0.1 substitutions per site, on average, along with prior indifference with regards to the unrooted topology.
 In models S2 and S3 we additionally assigned a gamma $\mathrm{Gam}(10, 10)$ prior to the shape parameter $\alpha$ in the random effects distribution for the rates $c_j$ and, in model S3, a gamma $\mathrm{Gam}(1, 1)$ prior to the parameter $\beta$ in the random effects distribution for the quadratic coefficients $d_j$ of the QuASH model.
 The latter distribution, with mean $\E(\beta)=1$ and coefficient of variation $\mathrm{CV}(\beta)=1$, was chosen to give reasonable support to values of $\beta$ near zero.
 As explained in Section~\ref{subsec:random_effects}, this choice makes the prior for the $d_j$ reasonably diffuse.
 In order to check sensitivity to the prior specification for $\beta$, we repeated the analysis with model S3 using priors that had the same mean but different coefficients of variation and different behaviour near zero: $\mathrm{Gam}(10, 10)$ ($CV(\beta) = 0.316$) and $\mathrm{Gam}(0.1, 0.1)$ ($CV(\beta) = 3.16$).
 The phylogenetic and posterior predictive inferences reported in this section were robust against these changes.

-For each model the MCMC algorithm outlined in Section~\ref{sec:inference} was used to generate at least $110K$ draws from the posterior, after a burn-in of $100K$ samples, thinning the remaining output to retain every 100th iterate.
+We refer to the output of each complete sweep through the Gibbs steps of our Metropolis within Gibbs samplers as a single draw from the posterior.
+For each model the MCMC algorithm outlined in Section~\ref{sec:inference} was used to generate at least $110K$ draws from the posterior, after a burn-in of $100K$ samples, thinning the remaining output to retain every 100-th iterate.
 The diagnostics checks described earlier gave no evidence of any lack of convergence.